The Pickwick Papers (1985 film): Release

 INI Entertainment Group Inc. licensed the film, alongside others in the International Family Classics library, to 20th Century Fox.
 To date, it's the only one known to have its rights utilized by the latter company, as it aired on HBO on June 14, 1989.
 It was released by GoodTimes Home Video on DVD, under license by INI's successor, Liberty International Entertainment.

+Soundtrack album

+The music score for this film by Simon Walker was released as a soundtrack album in 2002 on 1M1 Records (1M1CD1021).